The Juiciest Smoked Pulled Pork

 I like to do three rounds of seasoning with this method of making pulled pork.
 I rub down the pork shoulder first before smoking it, then add more to the slow cooker during the braise.

 The third round of seasoning comes with the final serving.
-If I’m making tacos or sandwiches, I will heat the pork in a pan with some oil and some extra seasonings.
+If I’m making tacos or sandwiches, like this awesome Cuban sandwich, I will heat the pork in a pan with some oil and some extra seasonings.
 It comes out so AWESOME this way.

 That’s it, my friends!
 Let me know how it turns out for you.
 I hope you enjoy your juicy smoked pulled pork!